-More than 17 percent of New York City's children suffer from asthma, and the disease is the single greatest health-related cause for missed school days.
-New York City has almost twice the rate of childhood asthma hospitalizations as the rest of the nation, and in some neighborhoods, asthma hospitalization rates for children up to age 14 are nearly four times the national rate.
-According to the New York City Health Department, one in eight New Yorkers over the age of 18 have been diagnosed with asthma at some point in their life, a figure that is almost 30 percent higher than the national average.
+More than 17 percent of New York City's children suffer from asthma, and the disease is the single greatest cause for missed school days.
+According to the New York City Health Department, 700,000 New Yorkers over the age of 18 have been diagnosed with asthma at some point in their life.

 HHC facilities are fully engaged in treating asthma by following best clinical treatment standards, ensuring that primary care physicians prescribe the most effective asthma medications and create a customized asthma action plan for each patient.
 Education and outreach to patients and families in the community also play a major role.